sixteenmillimeter/filmless/README.md

 Scripts and templates for making "filmless", cameraless analog films using free open-source software.

-Building off of the [v2f](https://github.com/sixteenmillimeter/v2f) application for generating film-sized strips of images, this set of tools provides a pixel perfect accurate tool for building image sequences for printing and laser cutting into watchable 16mm film strips.
+Building off of the [v2f](https://github.com/sixteenmillimeter/v2f) application for generating film-sized strips of images, this set of tools for building pixel-perfect image sequences for printing and laser cutting into viable 16mm film strips.

-This is a collection of tools for printing and/or laser cutting non-film materials into 16mm-shaped strips of film.
-Use the Processing sketch to turn your video into valid scale 16mm images for printing on inkjet transparency or any kind of printable transparency sheets.

 ### [Download](https://github.com/sixteenmillimeter/filmless/archive/master.zip)